CEL Rule Conditions

 • action execution from inside CEL

 Custom functions should be added conservatively.
-Native Light-Rule actions remain the extension point for side effects and transformations.
+Standard Light-Rule actions remain the extension point for side effects and transformations.

 The core runtime object should be a policy-driven condition evaluator rather than ad hoc logic embedded directly in RuleEngine: